AdobeDocs/analytics.en/help/implement/vars/page-vars/s-objectid.md

 <a href="index.html" onClick="s_objectID='Footer home link';">Example link in Footer</a>
 ```

-Even if links point to the same URL, Activity Map can use the `s_objectID` variable to correctly distinguish them in reporting.
+Even if links point to the same URL, Activity Map can use the `s_objectID` variable to distinguish them in reporting correctly.